peterdavidconley/btc-wallet-stats/README.md

 ## How to Use

+1. Fork this repo to create your own project
-1. Use the UI to search for the desired wallet data
+2. Use the UI to search for the desired wallet data
-2. Submit
+3. Submit
-3. View data
+4. View data

 ## Contribute